w3f/polkadot-wiki/docs/learn/learn-randomness.md

 was generated correctly).

-The `RESULT` is then compared to a _threshold_ defined in the implementation of the protocol (specifically, in the Polkadot Host).
+The `RESULT` is then compared to a _threshold_ defined in the implementation of the protocol (specifically, in the {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} Host).
 If the value is less than the threshold, then the validator who rolled this number is a viable block production candidate for that slot.
 The validator then attempts to create a block and submits this block into the network along with the previously obtained `PROOF` and `RESULT`.
 Under VRF, every validator rolls a number for themselves, checks it against a threshold, and produces a block if the random roll is under that threshold.

 The astute reader will notice that due to the way this works, some slots may have no validators as block producer candidates because all validator candidates rolled too high and missed the threshold.
-We clarify how we resolve this issue and make sure that Polkadot block times remain near constant-time in the wiki page on [consensus](learn-consensus.md).
+We clarify how we resolve this issue and make sure that
+{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} block times remain near constant-time in the wiki page on [consensus](learn-consensus.md).

 ## RANDAO